BobbyC100/Pocket_Pallet/ITERATIVE_REFINEMENT_ONE_PAGER.md

 - "Connect this to our competitive advantage"
 - "Add specific timelines and numbers"

-**AI interprets and applies feedback while:**
+**The Refinement Engine is Context-Anchored:**
-- Staying true to the founder's original brief responses
+- Stays true to the founder's original 8-question wizard responses
-- Maintaining consistency with the rest of the framework
+- Maintains consistency with the rest of the framework
-- Following section-specific best practices
+- Follows section-specific best practices
+- **Preserves the founder's authentic voice and strategic tenets** — even as it rewrites

+This means refinements won't just make content "better"—they'll make it better **while staying aligned with your vision**.

 ---